zouweemama/zouweemama/README.md

    $\color{darkgray}{\textbf{ · · ────── ꒰ঌ·✦·໒꒱ ────── · ·}}$

    My name is Zou or Zhenyi but i prefer Zou cause it's shorter <: .
 I am 15 yr old and i was born on the 21st December on a Winter solstice ❆.
 I lack vocabulary in English cause its not my main language most of the time i use a translator.
 I am Chinese Brazilian !!
 But I'm mostly more on my Chinese side.
 I am biologically a boy and my pronouns are he/him..
 I am bisexual !!!
 I speak English, Mandarin, French and I'm learning German !!!
-I am currently in highschool so i mostly study ;P keep in mind I'm diagnosed with have severe depression c-ptsd and I'm a sociopath so it's not the best to rant to me.
+I am currently in highschool so i mostly study ;P keep in mind I'm diagnosed with severe depression c-ptsd and I'm a sociopath so it's not the best to rant to me.